PSP-Archive/ARK-4/README.md

 - `Zecoxao` for his great work creating dumpers that would allow us to archive rare firmwares.

-- `balika` for his research in porting M33 to modern firmware that has helped improve compatiblity in ARK.
+- `balika` for his research in porting M33 to modern firmware that has helped improve compatibility in ARK.

 - `hrydgard` for the PMF player as well as being an inspiration for the custom launcher.